-Weill Cornell Medical College in Qatar (WCMC-Q) affords young people in the Middle East an unprecedented opportunity to access a world-class medical education in the region.
+Weill Cornell Medical College in Qatar (WCMC-Q) affords young people in the Middle East region an unprecedented opportunity to access a world-class medical education without having to travel thousands of miles from home.

-Since the Inaugural Class entered in 2002, WCMC-Q has achieved some notable 'firsts', as a pioneering Medical College and coeducational higher learning institution in the State of Qatar.
+The only branch of Cornell University established outside the U.S., WCMC-Q has achieved some notable 'firsts', as a pioneering medical college and coeducational higher learning institution in the State of Qatar.

-The establishment of WCMC-Q followed the announcement, on April 9, 2001, of an agreement between Cornell University and the Qatar Foundation for Education, Science and Community Development, a private, non-profit organization set up in 1995 by Sheikh Hamad Bin Khalifa Al-Thani, Emir of the State of Qatar.
+The establishment of WCMC-Q followed the signing, on April 9, 2001, of an agreement between Cornell University and the Qatar Foundation for Education, Science and Community Development, a private, non-profit organization set up in 1995 by Sheikh Hamad Bin Khalifa Al-Thani, Emir of the State of Qatar.

 The Medical College brings the same quality of education offered by Cornell University in the United States to students in Qatar and the wider region.
-It shares the triple mission of Weill Cornell Medical College in New York City: a commitment to excellence in education, research and patient care.
+It shares the triple mission of Weill Cornell Medical College in New York (WCMC-NY): education, research and patient care.

 WCMC-Q offers a complete medical education leading to a Cornell University M.D. degree.
-The six-year program of study comprises the two-year Pre-medical Program followed by the four-year Medical Program.
-There is a separate admissions process for each Program, with selection of students for the Medical Program being by the Committee on Admissions of Weill Cornell in New York City.
+The integrated program of study has been designed for students in the Middle East, and comprises the two-year Pre-medical Program followed by the four-year Medical Program.